nrfconnect/sdk-nrf/samples/zigbee/shell/README.rst

 =======

 In this testing procedure, both of the development kits are programmed with the Zigbee shell sample.
-One of these samples acts as Zibee Coordinator, the second one as Zigbee Router.
+One of these samples acts as Zigbee Coordinator, the second one as Zigbee Router.

 After building the sample and programming it to your development kits, test it by performing the following steps: